 DEA restrictions still hinder modern tests, but sociological studies and a growing body of research from around the world are finally amending these shortcomings while federal laws change slowly.

 Significant Present and Future Cannabis Research

 Cannabis studies have produced some compelling results that spell promise for future research.
 Some of the most significant findings from this past year include:

-- Legal medical marijuana decreases pain-related prescription costs for Medicare Part D plans
+- Legal medical cannabis decreases pain-related prescription costs for Medicare Part D plans

 - Legalization does not increase teen recreational use of cannabis

-- Marijuana could have benefits for those suffering from chronic migraines
+- Cannabis could have benefits for those suffering from chronic migraines

 Finally, federal funding of cannabis research has made some headway.
 The National Institute of Health (NIH) approved more than $111 million in grants for cannabis research, spread across 281 studies.
 In fact, 49 of these studies will look at the therapeutic effects for various cannabinoid compounds, and 15 will study CBD’s effects exclusively.

 The state of Colorado has approved more than $9 million for cannabis study.
 Their research will look specifically at cannabis’ effects on PTSD, pain relief (compared to oxycodone), adolescent IBS, pediatric brain tumors, and sleep disorders.
 In addition, a few studies will look at CBD derivatives as a treatment for Parkinson’s Disease and pediatric epilepsy.
 Researchers expect all the studies to conclude by 2020, with research to be published soon after.

 While a few federal programs and policies still have a stranglehold on our ability to learn about cannabis and how it can provide benefits in certain situations, some promising research has begun to reverse the trend.
 As more projects get approved, cannabis research will lead to breakthroughs that promise to change the fabric of our society.